-The Health Financing Context tool (download available on the side) will help you to check your country's status against key health financing indicators and what these indicators mean.
+The Health Financing Context tool (download available below) will help you to check your country's status against key health financing indicators and what these indicators mean.
 It can be used to gain a better understanding of what the health financing status is, what questions to ask, and the implications for what you might focus advocacy and accountability interventions on.

 HOW do I do this?